 The Transition Team from Maltby Academy will meet with your child's Year 6 teacher to gather information about your child's academic performance, talents/interests and any needs that they may have.
 This will allow us to provide personalised support for the whole development of your child.
-We will also visit each primary school to go through what our Year 6 children can expect with their move to Maltby Academy; looking at similarities and differences in relation to their primary experiences.
+We will also visit each primary school to go through what our Year 6 children can expect when they move to Maltby Academy; looking at similarities and differences in relation to their primary experiences.
 It is also a great opportunity for children to have any questions that they may have answered.

-We have prepared several engaging transition
+We have prepared several engaging transition activities to take place towards the end of the summer term which are focused on developing communication skills, problem solving skills, building confidence, organisational and subject specific skills.
+The specific dates of these and our full transition programme will be shared with your child's Year 6 class teacher, who will communicate these arrangements with parents/carers.